 We’re located at the corner of 15th Ave NE and NE Pacific Hwy, in the University District.
-The planetarium is located on the second floor of the Physics/Astronomy Auditorium in room A220 at the far end of the hall.
-Click here to go to the UW campus maps page.
+The planetarium is on the second floor of the Physics/Astronomy Auditorium in room A220 at the far end of the hall.

 If you are driving from:

 - Eastside: Take 520 W to Montlake Exit.
-Left at 2nd light (on to Pacific).
-Come to 15th, and make a right.
-The Physics/Astronomy Buildiing is on the corner.
+Left at 2nd light (on to Pacific Hwy).
+Make a right at 15th.
+PAB is on the corner.
 If you are bringing a bus, you can let the students off at the stop on 15th.

 If you are bringing a bus, you must fill out a bus parking request form prior to your arrival.
 After you have submitted this form you will be contacted with further instructions about your bus pick-up and drop-off location and where the bus should park while you are on campus.
 For more information, feel free to consult the UW Transportation Services site, or call them at (206)-616-8710.

-The main garage entrance is circled in red.
-From the garage walk along Grant Lane towards Stevens Way.
-Turn right onto Stevens Way and walk south to the entrance of the Physics and Astronomy court yard, you will see a large “bowling pin” sculpture.
+In the image on the right, the main garage entrances are circled in red.
+From the garage, walk along Grant Lane towards Stevens Way.
+Turn right onto Stevens Way, and walk south to the entrance of the Physics and Astronomy court yard, where you will see a large “Peanut” sculpture.
 Enter the Auditorium which is the building on your left.
 In the building, go up the stairs by the pendulum to the second floor.
 On the second floor the planetarium is in room A220 near the end of the hall.